Synapturanus zombie: Description

 The frog is medium brown on the top, and light brown on the bottom.
 Many orange spots are found on the skin of the frog.
-The glandular supracarpal pad is a translucent white.
+The glandular supracarpal pad, present in males only, is a translucent white.
 Yellow ovaries are able to be seen through the translucent skin of female specimens.

 Males emit advertisement calls from underground tunnels during and after heavy rainfall.
 These tunnels, also called galleries, are spaced a few meters apart from each other.
-The reproductive methods of the species are unknown, but likely similar to those of other Synapturanus frogs.
+The mode of reproduction of the species are unknown, but likely similar to those of other Synapturanus frogs.

 Habitat

 Synapturanus zombie live in well-drained soil in forests in French Guiana.
 They are nocturnal, as well as fossorial.

 Conservation

 S. zombie has not been assessed by the IUCN.
-It is only known to live in six groups of populations in French Guiana, and one additional group in Brazil.
+It is only known to live in six groups of populations in French Guiana, and one additional group in Amapá, northern Brazil.
 Some of these groups are in protected areas.
-The study in which the species was first described recommended the species be given the rating of Data deficient, because of "the uncertainties regarding its distribution and population status".
+The study in which the species was first described recommended the species be given the rating of "data deficient", because of "the uncertainties regarding its distribution and population status".